norheim/pextant/docs/API-documentation.rst

 	:param optimize_on: A string denoting what factor to optimize on, such as "Energy" or "Time"
 	:param int numTestPoints: A number used in the costFunction calculations.
 Higher values will involve more accuracy but increased time.

-.. py:method:: completePath(optimize_on)
+.. py:method:: completePath(optimize_on, activityPoints, returnType = "JSON", fileName = None)

 	Returns a path through all of the ActivityPoint objects in exploration_objectives in order.
 The path takes the form of a long list of row/column tuples.
 Currently runs with the A* search algorithm.

 	:param optimize_on: Determine what factor to optimize on (can be "Energy", "Time", or "Distance")

-.. py:method:: toJSON(optimize_on)

-	Same as above, but instead returns a list in a JSON-style format.
-I tried to mimic the style of the JSON files that were used in xGDS.
-No longer exists in version 1.2.0

-.. py:method:: analysePath(path, factor = "Energy")

-	Provides a information about a particular path, depending on what factor is set to.

-	:param path: A path like the one returned by completePath
-	:param factor: Determines what to analyse.
-Currently can be set to "Energy", "Time", "Distance", "CumulativeEnergy", "CumulativeTime", "CumulativeDistance"
+	:param activityPoitns: A list of activityPoint objects representing the places to visit, in order
+	:param returnType: A string representing the format of the path to be returned.
+Options are 'tuple', 'JSON', and 'csv'
+	:param fileName: The optional name of the file to be written to